szymsta/spark_ais_ships/README.md

    - Load and clean the AIS data using modules in the pipeline.

-   - Analyze dynamic ship data, including distance and speed calculations.
+   - Analyze dynamic ship data, including distance, country flag and average speed calculations.

+   - Search for ships by MMSI / list MMSIs, geographical location or country flag.

    - Visualize ship locations on an interactive map.